memfuse/memfuse/docs/architecture/memory.md

-# MemFuse Memory Hierarchy Architecture
+# MemFuse Memory Architecture

 ## Overview

-MemFuse implements a three-layer hierarchical memory system positioned between the Memory Service and Storage Layer, inspired by human cognitive memory processes.
-This system organizes information at different levels of abstraction to enable sophisticated memory processing, consolidation, and retrieval that mirrors human memory cognition.

-The memory hierarchy follows the design philosophy of **"Service Layer Perceives, Memory Layer Thinks, Storage Layer Remembers"**, implementing a progressive information processing pipeline from raw experiences to structured knowledge.

-## Architecture Principles

-### Human Memory Cognitive Theory Foundation

-Based on established cognitive neuroscience research, human memory consists of distinct but interconnected systems:

-**Declarative Memory System**:
-- **Episodic Memory**: Memory for specific events and experiences with temporal and contextual details
-- **Semantic Memory**: General knowledge and facts abstracted from specific experiences

-**Memory Consolidation Process**:
-- **Cellular Consolidation**: Stabilization of synaptic connections at the neural level
-- **System Consolidation**: Transfer from hippocampus-dependent to neocortex-dependent storage

-### MemFuse Memory Layer Mapping

-The three-layer architecture implements a progressive information processing pipeline:

-**Layer 0 - Episodic Memory Layer**:
-- **Core Function**: Records "what happened" - preserves raw conversational episodes with complete contextual information
-- **Implementation Status**: ✅ **Active** - Fully implemented with Multi-Path indexing (vector, keyword, temporal/metadata)
-- **Key Features**: Maintains temporal sequences, experiential details, and provides immediate access to recent experiences

-**Layer 1 - Semantic Memory Layer**:
-- **Core Function**: Extracts "what is" - transforms episodic experiences into decontextualized, verifiable facts
-- **Implementation Status**: ❌ **Inactive** - Code exists in hierarchy/ directory but is NOT activated in MemoryService
-- **Key Features**: Designed for knowledge abstraction, conflict resolution, and structured knowledge representations (not currently used)

-**Layer 2 - Relational Knowledge Layer**:
-- **Core Function**: Understands "why and how" - builds interconnected knowledge networks enabling complex reasoning
-- **Implementation Status**: ❌ **Inactive** - Code exists in hierarchy/ directory but is NOT activated in MemoryService
-- **Key Features**: Designed for relationship modeling, cross-session integration, and sophisticated inference capabilities (not currently used)

-### Architectural Positioning

-The memory hierarchy operates as an **intermediate processing layer** between:
-- **Memory Service**: High-level memory operations and API interfaces
-- **Storage Layer**: Physical data persistence and retrieval mechanisms

-This positioning allows for:
-- **Cognitive Processing**: Human-like memory consolidation and reasoning
-- **Storage Abstraction**: Database-agnostic architectural design
-- **Service Integration**: Seamless integration with existing memory services

-### Current Implementation Status

-The MemFuse memory hierarchy is currently **partially operational** with only M0 layer actively processing data:

-- **M0 (Episodic)**: ✅ **Active** - Handles immediate message storage and retrieval through MemoryService
-- **M1 (Semantic)**: ❌ **Inactive** - Code exists in hierarchy/ directory but is NOT integrated into MemoryService execution flow
-- **M2 (Relational)**: ❌ **Inactive** - Code exists in hierarchy/ directory but is NOT integrated into MemoryService execution flow

-**Current Data Flow**: `API → BufferService → MemoryService → M0 Processing Only → Store Classes`

-**Processing Model**: MemoryService currently only processes M0 episodic memory.
-M1 and M2 layers exist as complete implementations in the hierarchy/ directory but are not activated or integrated into the main execution flow.

-**Future Vision**: The architecture is designed for eventual unified Memory Layer abstraction where MemoryService would call a single Memory Layer that handles parallel M0/M1/M2 processing internally, completely decoupled from MemoryService logic.
+MemFuse is positioned as a **complete knowledge ecosystem with full lifecycle management capabilities and dynamic evolution**.
+The core architecture directly maps cognitive science's multi-layered memory theory, depicting a complete information processing pipeline from raw signals to abstract wisdom.

+MemFuse's core architecture follows the design philosophy of **"Service Layer Perceives, Memory Layer Thinks, Storage Layer Remembers"**, implementing a progressive information processing pipeline that mirrors human cognitive memory processes.

+## Part I: MemFuse Core Architecture

+### Positioning

+MemFuse is a **knowledge ecosystem with complete lifecycle management capabilities and dynamic evolution**.
+The core architecture directly maps cognitive science's multi-layered memory theory, describing a complete information processing pipeline from raw signals to abstract wisdom.

+### 1.1 Layered Memory Storage & Layer-Specific Managers

+MemFuse's storage layer consists of multiple specialized memory types, **each memory type is maintained by a dedicated, tactical-level "Layer-Specific Memory Manager"**.

+#### Guiding Principles:
+- **Single Responsibility**: Each Manager is only responsible for internal operations (CRUD, indexing, deduplication, etc.) of its corresponding memory type, and provides standardized service APIs to upper layers (C1 routing engine, global KISS engine).
+- **Implementation Decoupling**: M1 Manager can use vector databases, M2 Manager can use graph databases.
+Upper layer modules don't care about specific implementations, only interact through APIs.

+#### Core Memory Layers & Corresponding Managers:

+#### 1. M0: Raw Data Layer & M0 Manager
+- **Description**: The starting point of memory.
+Stores completely unprocessed raw data in its original form, preserving complete fidelity of incoming information.
+- **Implementation**: Multi-backend storage system using vector embeddings, keyword indices, and structured metadata.
+Implemented as `M0RawDataLayer` class with immediate storage capabilities.
+- **Current Status**: ✅ Fully implemented with PgAI integration for automatic embedding generation

+#### 2. M1: Episodic Memory Layer & M1 Manager
+- **Description**: Event-centered memory storing personal experiences and specific events with rich contextual information.
+- **Implementation**: Episode formation from M0 raw data with temporal and contextual metadata preservation.
+Implemented as `M1EpisodicLayer` class with PgAI integration for automatic embedding.
+- **Current Status**: ✅ Implemented with parallel processing architecture, PgAI integration in progress

+#### 3. M2: Semantic Memory Layer & M2 Manager
+- **Description**: Stores general facts and concepts extracted from episodic experiences, providing abstracted knowledge representation.
+- **Implementation**: LLM-based fact extraction from M1 episodes with validation and conflict resolution.
+Implemented as `M2SemanticLayer` class with fact storage and indexing capabilities.
+- **Current Status**: ✅ Basic implementation complete, PgAI integration and advanced fact extraction in development

+#### 4. M3: Procedural Memory Layer & M3 Manager
+- **Description**: Stores learned patterns, procedures, and behavioral knowledge including skills, habits, and processes.
+- **Implementation**: Pattern recognition from semantic knowledge with adaptive learning capabilities.
+Planned as `M3ProceduralLayer` class with reinforcement learning integration.
+- **Current Status**: 🔄 Planned for future implementation - architecture designed but not yet implemented

+### 1.2 MSMG: Multi-Scale Mental Graph

+- **Positioning**: MSMG is not parallel to M0/M1/M2/M3, but rather the meta-structure that organizes, links, and elevates them.
+- **Cognitive Science Foundation**: MSMG's design philosophy integrates psychological Schema Theory, explaining structured knowledge organization; and cognitive neuroscience's Global Neuronal Workspace Theory (GWT), explaining how structured knowledge is dynamically invoked to the conscious level.
+  - **Cognitive Schema**: In psychology, schemas are mental frameworks used to organize and interpret information.
+For example, we have a "restaurant" schema containing tables, chairs, menus (M2 facts), ordering, eating, paying (M3 skills), and memories of specific restaurants we've visited (M1 episodes).
+MSMG mental graph is the collection and connection network of all Agent schemas.
+  - **Global Neuronal Workspace Theory (GWT)**: This theory suggests consciousness arises from a distributed "broadcast system" in the brain, where processing results from different modules (like vision, memory) are broadcast to this global workspace, enabling information integration and unified cognition.
+MSMG can be seen as the long-term sedimentation and structured representation of this workspace.

+- **MSMG Different Levels of Abstraction**:
+  1. **Instance Layer**: The bottom layer of the graph, composed of countless Contextual Knowledge Graphs (CKGs), achieving "horizontal expansion" of knowledge.
+Each CKG corresponds to a specific event (like a chat session, reading a book, executing a workflow).
+The same entity in different CKGs links to unified nodes in the ontology layer, forming a vast experience network.
+  2. **Ontology/Schema Layer**: The skeleton of the graph, achieving "vertical abstraction" of knowledge by defining Classes, Hierarchy relationships, and Properties.
+It ensures logical consistency of the graph and provides a strict structural foundation for reasoning.
+     - **Classes**: Events, places, people, books, etc.
+     - **Hierarchy**: Different granularities or organizational level abstractions
+     - **Properties**: Additional information for each type or hierarchy relationship
+  3. **Meta-cognitive Layer**: The "self-awareness" of the graph, recording knowledge about knowledge.
+Its core feature is Traceable Knowledge Provenance, i.e., data lineage.
+It attaches metadata like source, credibility, reasoning paths to each knowledge point, giving the system introspection, self-correction, and explainability capabilities.

+### 1.3 KISS: Global Knowledge Integration & Synthesis System

+The Layer-Specific Managers interact with the upper-level **KISS (Global Knowledge Integration & Synthesis System)** engine.

+#### Relationship with Layer-Specific Managers
+- **KISS engine is the "Central Government"**, while Layer-Specific Managers are "Local Governments"
+- **KISS does not execute specific storage operations**, but issues strategic directives or performs cross-layer analysis

+#### Core Responsibilities:

+1. **Initiate Macro Tasks**: Schedule periodic system consolidation and **Forgetting** tasks.
+Forgetting mechanisms include **Graceful Decay** and **Active Pruning**.

+2. **Perform Cross-Layer Synthesis**: KISS's core value lies in analyzing **data across different memory layers** to discover high-order patterns.
+It requests data from Layer-Specific Managers, analyzes it, and directly creates new abstract relationships in MSMG.

+3. **Handle Escalated Exceptions**: When Layer-Specific Managers encounter problems they cannot resolve themselves (such as **Conflict Resolution**), they escalate the issue to KISS, which initiates higher-level **Meta-cognitive Arbitration** processes.

+## Part II: Memory Lifecycle

+This defines the core mechanism that makes MemFuse a "dynamically evolving" system, including knowledge birth, invocation, elevation, and health management.

+### 2.1 Encoding & Indexing: Knowledge Birth

+Executed automatically by the internal Knowledge Integration & Synthesis System (KISS), i.e., Reflexive Synthesis Engine, through the following process for knowledge internalization.

+- **Process (ETLS)**:
+  - **E - Extract**: Extract entities, relationships, time, etc. from M0 raw data
+  - **T - Transform**: Transform into M1's vectorized log streams and M2's dual representation (vector + triple)
+  - **L - Link**: Link new knowledge to MSMG graph's instance and ontology layers
+  - **S - Synthesize**: Discover new patterns and abstractions based on linking

+### 2.2 Extraction & Retrieval: Knowledge Invocation

+Uses Hybrid Retrieval Funnel, a multi-stage strategy from broad to precise:
+1. **Stage 1**: Fast Parallel Vector Recall (Broad Semantic Recall)
+2. **Stage 2**: Structured Graph Traversal (Structured Graph Traversal)
+3. **Stage 3**: Context Synthesis & Generation (Context Synthesis & Generation)

+### 2.3 Learning & Evolution: Knowledge Elevation

+Driven by Introspection Loop, including two modes:
+- **Active Mode - Introspection**: Event-driven, performing fast, dramatic changes
+- **Passive Mode - Consolidation**: Cycle-driven, performing slow, gentle optimization

+### 2.4 Maintenance & Dynamics: Knowledge Health Management

+- **Conflict Resolution**: Resolve memory contradictions and conflicts
+- **Forgetting Mechanisms**: Simulate human brain forgetting mechanisms
+- **Temporal Reasoning**: Implemented by storing standardized temporal relationships in MSMG

+## Current Implementation Status

+The MemFuse memory hierarchy is currently **partially operational** with only M1 layer actively processing data:

+- **M1 (Episodic)**: ✅ **Active** - Handles immediate message storage and retrieval through MemoryService
+- **M2 (Semantic)**: ❌ **Inactive** - Code exists in hierarchy/ directory but is NOT integrated into MemoryService execution flow
+- **M3 (Procedural)**: ❌ **Inactive** - Code exists in hierarchy/ directory but is NOT integrated into MemoryService execution flow

+**Current Data Flow**: `API → BufferService → MemoryService → M1 Processing Only → Store Classes`

+**Processing Model**: MemoryService currently only processes M1 episodic memory.
+M2 and M3 layers exist as complete implementations in the hierarchy/ directory but are not activated or integrated into the main execution flow.

+**Future Vision**: The architecture is designed for eventual unified Memory Layer abstraction where MemoryService would call a single Memory Layer that handles parallel M1/M2/M3 processing internally, completely decoupled from MemoryService logic.

 ## Layer Architecture

-### Layer 0: Episodic Memory Layer
+### M1: Episodic Memory Layer

 **Purpose**: Store and maintain raw conversational episodes with full contextual and temporal information, mirroring human episodic memory for specific experiences and events.